-Nathan J. Law is an associate attorney focusing his practice on complex commercial litigation and the litigation of toxic tort matters.
+Nathan J. Law is an associate attorney focusing his practice on toxic tort litigation and complex commercial litigation, where he has handled a wide range of consumer claims, including FDCPA and TCPA matters.
 He has extensive experience in all stages of litigation, including preparing pretrial case files and hearings, conducting legal research, and drafting complaints and discovery requests.
 Prior to joining Segal McCambridge, Mr. Law worked as a law clerk at two litigation firms in Chicago.
 He has also worked as a Judicial Extern for Judge Thomas J. Kelley at the Circuit Court of Cook County in Chicago.

 Mr. Law earned his B.A. in political science with a minor in philosophy from The Pennsylvania State University.
 He earned his J.D. from The John Marshall Law School.
 While in law school, Mr. Law was an active participant in The John Marshall Law Review, as well as the Trial Advocacy and Alternate Dispute Resolution Honors Board where he competed in the American Association of Justice competition, Tulane National Baseball Arbitration competition and twice in the Georgetown White Collar Crime Mock Trial Competition.
 Mr. Law was the Section Leader for The Penn State Marching Blue Band and is a Major League Baseball enthusiast and has published a student comment in The John Marshall Law Review concerning the potential ability of a club to void a player contract for performance enhancing drug use.

 - Tulane National Baseball Arbitration Competition, Tenth Place National, 2014

 - Georgetown White Collar Crime Mock Trial Competition, Fourth Place National, 2013